eugenewebdevs/python-quick-start/README.md

 ## About

-This is a quick course on python.
+This is a (very) quick course on python.
 The goal is to learn some basics in about a couple hours.

 In this course will only be running single files.
 As applications get complicated there will be more files involved.